sourcegraph/handbook/content/engineering/web/index.md

 [**#web-org-onboarding**](https://sourcegraph.slack.com/archives/C01K7TKKR09): This channel is dedicated to questions or thoughts that new teammates have while they onboard.
 It's a safe space to simply think out load and the goal is to identify things that we can improve and things we should make more clear in the handbook.

 [**#web-org-leadership**](https://sourcegraph.slack.com/archives/C01P1TVDJR4): This channel is for the Engineering Managers, Product Managers and Product Designers to discuss higher-level matters impacting the whole org.

+### Events

+We have a [shared Web Events calendar](https://calendar.google.com/calendar/u/0?cid=Y181Z2Zoa2Y5b2g1ajM4NDVwaHVtdHVkZTg0Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) where the Web org teams can add all their team specific events so everyone can easily see the events.

 ### Daily Slack updates